GLIDE-LLC/docs/README.md

 ## Second Release v1.0.1

-Required updates fixes are made to the code.
+Required updates and fixes are made to the code.

 Let's put up new version of the project on `staging environment` to share with client.